 Some of Maurice recent successes includes;

 Nakita obtained her undergraduate degree at Carleton University in Ottawa, Canada.
-She achieved a Bachelor’s of Arts and graduated with Honours in 2012.
+She achieved a Bachelor’s of Arts and graduated with Honours.
 Her major was law with a strong statistics background.
-In 2012 I was accepted to Osgoode Hall Law School in Toronto.
-She graduated in 2015.
+I was accepted to Osgoode Hall Law School in Toronto.

-I have started my legal career with Mattis Law Professional Corporation as an Articling Student.
-I was called to the bar in 2017 and have since had a vast range of experience in conducting bail hearings, crown pre-trials, judicial pre-trials, preliminary hearings, pleas ad sentencings.
+I started my legal career with Mattis Law Professional Corporation as an Articling Student.
+I have a vast range of experience in conducting bail hearings, crown pre-trials, judicial pre-trials, preliminary hearings, pleas ad sentencings.
 I have worked on cases including: assault, aggravated assault, dangerous weapons, assault with a weapon, theft, fraud, possession on the purposes of trafficking, breach, attempted murder, murder, animal cruelty, mischief, break and enter, robbery, uttering threats, advertising sexual services, and an array of gun and drug offences.
 I have experience in Ontario Court of Justice, Superior Court of Justice (High Court), addictions court, mental health court, youth court, and federal court.

 I became a lawyer to fight for my client’s rights.
 At Mattis Law Professional Corporation we bring any and all applications to ensure that our clients were dealt with in accordance with their rights.
 I have brought an abundance of applications including; third party record application, Rowbotham application, Charter applications, Garofoli applications, Applications to have a speedy trial, and Certiorari applications.
 I am always eager to take on a new case and strive for client satisfaction.